mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 ---
 published: true
 layout: post
-title: Angular Consts, Values, Factories, Services, Providers and Decorators, Oh My!
+title: Angular Constants, Values, Factories, Services, Providers and Decorators, Oh My!
 tags: [AngularJS]
 ---

-Consts, values, factories, services, providers and directives; pretty confusing when you first start working with Angluar. [@mhevery](https://twitter.com/mhevery) wrote up a nice comparison [here](https://groups.google.com/forum/#!msg/angular/56sdORWEoqg/b8hdPskxZXsJ) that really helped me make sense of most of these concepts (Values, factories, services and providers at least). [@liormessinger](https://twitter.com/liormessinger) also wrote up a fantastic SO answer summarizing [@mhevery](https://twitter.com/mhevery)'s comparison [here](http://stackoverflow.com/a/15666049/126068).
+Constants, values, factories, services, providers and decorators; pretty confusing when you first start working with Angluar. [@mhevery](https://twitter.com/mhevery) wrote up a nice comparison [here](https://groups.google.com/forum/#!msg/angular/56sdORWEoqg/b8hdPskxZXsJ) that really helped me make sense of most of these concepts (Values, factories, services and providers at least). [@liormessinger](https://twitter.com/liormessinger) also wrote up a fantastic SO answer summarizing [@mhevery](https://twitter.com/mhevery)'s comparison [here](http://stackoverflow.com/a/15666049/126068).
 The following is yet another overview that also includes consts and decorators (Based on Angular 1.2.0).
 All these combined make up the [$provide service](http://code.angularjs.org/1.2.0/docs/api/AUTO.$provide).
 The name soup is pretty confusing and IMO makes things harder to grok than they should be so hopefully this discussion will help clear it up.

 ### Providers ###